sseshadr/CarND-Traffic-Sign-Classifier-Project/writeup_trafficSigns.md

 ![alt text][image14]

 For the fourth image, we had a slippery road sign.
-The model is relatively sure about this sign.
-It is interesting to see that wild animals sign has the second highest probability.
-If we go back to the results for the second image, we see slippery road as the third highest.
+The model is pretty sure about this sign.
+It is interesting to see that wild animals sign is among the top 5.
+If we go back to the results for the second image, we see slippery road is also among the top 5 there.
 Something about these two images, the network seems to find similar features.

 ![alt text][image15]